Healthy Chicken Pot Pie

 How do you thicken Chicken Pot Pie filling?

-This recipe’s filling naturally thickens when it cooks on the stove and you add the milk and flour.
+This recipe’s filling naturally thickens when it cooks on the stove and you incorporate the milk and flour.

 Cornstarch can also be used for thickening the filling.
 Mix together 1 tablespoon of cornstarch with 2-3 tablespoons of warm water to create a slurry.
 Stir into your veggie/chicken mixture over low heat until it thickens.